Consensys/doc.tessera/docs/HowTo/MigrateFromConstellation.md

 # Migration Utilities

-Two utilities are included to help with migrating existing Constellation configurations and datastores for use with Tessera.
-These utilites are included in the Tessera project and are available for use after building Tessera with Maven.
+Two utilities are included to help with migrating existing Constellation configurations and data stores for use with Tessera.
+These utilities are included in the Tessera project and are available for use after building Tessera with Maven.

 A full migration workflow would be as follows: